The Best Restaurants In Dalston | Ranked In No Particular Order (Because They’re All Amazing)

 INVENTIVE TASTING MENUS: THE SEA, THE SEA

-The Sea, The Sea, much like its West London counterpart, is part fishmongers, part restaurant.
+The Sea, The Sea Hackney is so good they named it twice, and, much like its West London counterpart (also named The Sea, The Sea) is part fishmongers, part restaurant.
 They take in daily shipments of swimmers fresh off the day boats, then descale, fillet, and occasionally dry-age them before sending them to some of London’s top kitchens.
 Including their own.
-That’s where chef Leandro Carreira puts together his highly inventive tasting menus, served up at their beautiful aquamarine bar…
+That’s where chef Leandro Carreira puts together his highly inventive tasting menus, served up at their beautiful aquamarine chef’s table…

 Address: 337 Acton Mews, E8 4EA | Book here